Go back

 Celia Longo

-Her arrival is a storm of noise and uncomfortable laughter, moving through life with broken heels and old lipstick.
+Her arrival is a storm of noise and uncomfortable laughter, walking in broken heels and old lipstick.
 People are drawn to her, but few stay long.
-Still, she laughs harder, drinks deeper, and hopes the next gathering won’t leave her feeling so hollow.
+Still, she sips and hopes the next gathering won’t leave her feeling this hollow.

-She really, really does not wish to be alone.
-She lives in that decrepit mansion, prettied up for events, but succumbing to age anyway, with her fiancé and some other, more transient guests — frequent attendees of her parties, with more or less coloured relationships.
-She is struggling to commit, fearing disappointment and entrapment.
+Somewhat more careful now, she still really, really does not wish to be alone.
+She lives in that decrepit mansion, prettied up for events, but succumbing to age anyway.
+In the 30 years she has lived here, she finds herself slowing down on heated flings, currently engaged with a fiancé, and tangled up with some other, more transient guests.
+She is struggling to commit, quietly expecting the other shoe to drop and to be trapped again.
 She doesn’t know what to do, but prefers to sip on some blood nectar and give some relationship advice to someone who isn’t her.
-Croner, mainly, who she visits in the aftermath of worse parties.
-It isn’t welcome advice. .
+Croner, mainly, whom she visits in the aftermath of worse parties, trying to fix his loneliness the way she avoids her own.
+It isn’t welcome advice.